The Trojan Women: Plot

-Hecuba: Alas!
-Alas!
-Alas!
-Ilion is ablaze; the fire consumes the citadel, the roofs of our city, the tops of the walls!

-Chorus: Like smoke blown to heaven on the wings of the wind, our country, our conquered country, perishes.
-Its palaces are overrun by the fierce flames and the murderous spear.

-Hecuba: O land that reared my children!

 Euripides's play follows the fates of the women of Troy after their city has been sacked, their husbands killed, and their remaining families taken away as slaves.
-However, it begins first with the gods Athena and Poseidon discussing ways to punish the Greek armies because they condoned that Ajax the Lesser raped Cassandra, the eldest daughter of King Priam and Queen Hecuba, after dragging her from a statue of Athena.
+However, it begins first with the gods Athena and Poseidon discussing ways to punish the Greek armies because they condoned the rape of Cassandra, the eldest daughter of King Priam and Queen Hecuba and priestess of Apollo, by Ajax the Lesser after dragging her from a statue of Athena.
 What follows shows how much the Trojan women have suffered as their grief is compounded when the Greeks dole out additional deaths and divide their shares of women.
-The Greek herald Talthybius arrives to tell the dethroned queen Hecuba what will befall her and her children.
-Hecuba will be taken away to the Greek king Odysseus, and Cassandra is destined to become the conquering king Agamemnon's concubine.
+The Greek herald Talthybius arrives to tell the dethroned queen Hecuba what will befall her and her children: Hecuba will be taken away to the Greek king Odysseus; the widowed princess Andromache's lot is to be the concubine of Neoptolemus, the son of the slain Greek warrior Achilles; and Cassandra is destined to become the conquering king Agamemnon's concubine.